samlewin/samlewin.github.io/index.md

 Previously, I was a PhD student in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge.
 You can find a list of some of my research interests and some selected publications below.
 Or check out what I'm up to at the moment [here](https://samlewin.github.io/research).

-_Ask me about_: cycling, comfort food, birds, wikipedia
+_Ask me about_: cycling, music & music technology, comfort food, birds, wikipedia

 ## Research Interests